motoacs/easy-volume-compressor-firefox/README.md

-npm run build# Easy Volume Compressor for Firefox
+# Easy Volume Compressor for Firefox

 A Firefox addon that compresses and equalizes audio volume across all media elements to provide a consistent listening experience.